 Accessed off the Two Bays Track, or midway between Highfield and Gate 3 on Rogers Road, this circuit passes through eucalypt woodlands with views across open grasslands and shady gullies of Coast Banksia and Blackwoods.

-Two bays Walking Track, 8.9 km
+Two Bays Walking Trail, 8.9 km

 The Two Bays Walking Track is identified by a circular symbol displaying a Blue Wren, which can be seen on signage along the track.